carpentries/lesson-development-training/episodes/infrastructure.md

 and in future, when you open Pull Requests to update the lesson content, these should also be made to `main`.
 The `gh-pages` branch should never be modified by anyone other than the automated actions-user account.

+To see the rendering of the `gh-pages` branch by the automated actions-user, you can click the "Actions" tab from the main repo page.
+This tab shows the actions triggered by each commit and if they are in-progress or completed (sucessfully or with an error).
+You can also see the details of actions in more depth by clicking on an individual commit in this page.

 :::